thomaskejser/modern-cmake/docs/blog.md

 package manager becomes part of the same subsystem that makes up the compiler toolchain.

 In Martin's setup - you install `vcpkg` on the machine itself, point the environment variable `VCPKG_ROOT` at your installation and off you go.
 Any repo you compile on that machine will now use the same binaries.
+The latest version of Visual Studio already includes `vcpkg` and will set `VCPKG_ROOT` to point to the relevant folder.

 ## `CMakePresets.json` for environment supplied `vcpkg`